Finic8/zbectl/README.md

 ### zbectl partition [device]...
 This will automatically partition your devices for EFI/BIOS booting.
-Devices can be specified as abolute paths like `/dev/sda` or just the devicename like `sda`.
+Devices can be specified as absolute paths like `/dev/sda` or just the devicename like `sda`.

-If your system is bootet in EFI mode this will create a 256M ESP partition and a second partition for zfs on the specified devices.
+If your system is booted in EFI mode this will create a 256M ESP partition and a second partition for zfs on the specified devices.

 In BIOS mode a BIOS boot partition for grub, and a second partition for zfs will be created.